hbz/to.science.thumbs/README.md

     Right Click on thumby project -> Run as -> Java application

-Then go to http://localhost:9001/tools/thumby (or the port you defined)
+Then go to http://localhost:9001/tools/thumby (or the port you defined above)

 ### Test
 Fill in the url of the desired Resource to generate a thumbnail, the size and if the cache should be first cleaned up.